yottapay/sdk-payment-spring-boot-starter/README.md

         // redirect user to result.getUrlProcessPaymentIntent()
 ```

-Returned object (`YpPaymentCreationResult`) consists of two fields:
+The returned object (`YpPaymentCreationResult`) consists of two fields:
-`urlProcessPaymentIntent` - is URL for making payment.
-Redirect user to this URL.
+`urlProcessPaymentIntent`,which is the payment URL that you redirect the user to
-`yottaTransactionId` - Our transaction ID for this payment.
+`yottaTransactionId`, which is our transaction ID for the payment.

 Please notice that `currency` is restricted to `GBP`. `notificationId` is reserved and should be set to empty string and be not null.

 ### Handling webhooks

-Webhooks used to inform you that payment status has been changed.
+Webhooks are used to inform you that payment status has been changed.

-We will send you a `POST` request to URL you specified on `urlPaymentResult` during order creation.
+We will send you a `POST` request to the URL you specified in `urlPaymentResult` during order creation.
-Callback body:
+The callback body looks like this:
 ```json
 {
   "yottapay_transaction_identifier": "YPR-123",